joshleeb/Huffman/README.md

 `-s --stats`

 Display theoretical statistics, specifically how much space was compressed/expanded.
 As mentioned above, the data is in bytes rather than bits.
-The calculations for these statistics assume that this is a proper Huffman encoder/decoder that works in bits.
+The calculations for these statistics assume that this is a proper Huffman encoder that works in bits.

 #### Verbose